Drumlin

 Drumlins around Horicon Marsh, Wisconsin, in an area with one of the highest concentration of drumlins in the world.
 The curved path of the Laurentide Ice Sheet is evident in the orientation of the various mounds.

 Elongate and forested drumlins south of Puerto Williams, Chile.
 Flow direction here was at time of formation from west to east (left to right on picture).

-A drumlin, from the Irish word droimnín ("little ridge"), first recorded in 1833, in the classical sense is an elongated hill in the shape of an inverted spoon or half-buried egg formed by glacial ice acting on underlying unconsolidated till or ground moraine.
+A drumlin is an elongated hill in the shape of an inverted spoon or half-buried egg formed by glacial ice acting on underlying unconsolidated till or ground moraine.
+The name is derived from the Irish word droimnín ("little ridge"), first recorded in 1833.
 Assemblages of drumlins are referred to as fields or swarms; they can create a landscape which is often described as having a 'basket of eggs topography'.

 Morphology

 Drumlins occur in various shapes and sizes, including symmetrical (about the long axis), spindle, parabolic forms, and transverse asymmetrical forms.
 Generally, they are elongated, oval-shaped hills, with a long axis parallel to the orientation of ice flow and with an up-ice (stoss) face that is generally steeper than the down-ice (lee) face.

 Drumlins are typically between 250 and 1,000 m long and between 120 and 300 m wide.
 Drumlins generally have a length to width ratio of between 1.7 and 4.1 and it has been suggested that this ratio can indicate the velocity of the glacier.
 That is, since ice flows in laminar flow, the resistance to flow is frictional and depends on area of contact; thus, a more elongated drumlin would indicate a lower velocity and a shorter one would indicate a higher velocity.